sohel-ahmed-ansari/handle-race-condition/README.md

 getSyncedResponse(200, 2).then((order) => { console.log(order) });
 getSyncedResponse(50, 3).then((order) => { console.log(order) });
 getSyncedResponse(400, 4).then((order) => { console.log(order) });
-getSyncedResponse(600, 5).then((order) => { console.log(order) });
+getSyncedResponse(100, 5).then((order) => { console.log(order) });
 ```
-You pass the desired async function to `handleRaceCondition()` and it will return another function which when called multiple times will always resolve in the same order.
+You pass the desired async function to `handleRaceCondition()` and it will return another async function which when called multiple times will always resolve for the last call.
-The output as you can see now, is in the order of when it was called.
+The output, as you can see now, is resolved when the last call is resolved.
 ```
-1
+5
-2
+5
-3
+5
-4
+5
 5
 ```